 If you use the data from this connection as the source for a service, such as a geoprocessing or geocoding service, you may need to place the connection file in a shared location on your network.
 See Preparing resources for publishing as services for more information about sharing a connection file.

-When you initially connect to a geodatabase, you connect to the Default version using the Database Connection dialog box.
-If you use geodatabase versioning and want to connect to a different transactional or historical version, change versions using the Geodatabase Connection Properties dialog box.
+You are connected to the DEFAULT version when you initially connect to the geodatabase using the Database Connection dialog box.
+If you use geodatabase versioning and want to connect to a different transactional or historical version, use the Geodatabase Connection Properties dialog box.
 For more information, see Connect to a specific geodatabase version.